-- 36. The Board in a plenary session should assess once a year, adopting, where necessary, an Action Plan to correct deficiencies identified in: - a.
-The quality and efficiency of the Board's operation. - b.
-The performance and composition of its Committees. - c.
-The diversity of the composition and competence of the Board of Directors. - d.
-The performance of the Chairman of the Board of Directors and the Company's Chief Executive. - e.
-The performance and contribution of each Director, with particular attention to the Chairmen of Board Committees.
+36. The Board in a plenary session should assess once a year, adopting, where necessary, an Action Plan to correct deficiencies identified in:

+The quality and efficiency of the Board's operation.

+The performance and composition of its Committees.

+The diversity of the composition and competence of the Board of Directors e) The performance of the Chairman of the Board of Directors and the Company's Chief Executive.

+f) The performance and contribution of each Director, with particular attention to the Chairmen of Board Committees.